Bluetooth controller lifecycle status

 BLE

-A Bluetooth controller, when it is at the end or has already finished its product life cycle, will not receive updates from the manufacturer, meaning that the identification of vulnerabilities in its firmware or any other component will make the vulnerability permanent in the device and there will not be an official way to fix it.
+A Bluetooth controller that is approaching the end, or has already reached the end of its life cycle, may no longer receive updates from the manufacturer.
+As a result, any vulnerabilities discovered in its firmware or other components will remain permanently unpatched, as there will be no official method to fix them.

 Description